-The state of Pennsylvania boasts of over 15,000 miles of designated wild trout fisheries, each offering more incredible fly fishing opportunities than ever before.
-It is also a gold mine for anglers looking for new fly fishing adventures.
-We’ve covered some of the best Pennsylvania has to offer here.
+The state of Pennsylvania boasts of over 15,000 miles of designated wild trout fishing, each offering some incredible fly fishing opportunities that every fly fisher dreams of.

 1. Lake Erie